 How to install custom firmware on Xiaomi Bluetooth thermometers

-The installation of the custom firmware for the Xiaomi thermometers and hygrometer couldn't be easier.
-You open the Telink Flasher for Mi Thermostat tool, wait for your browser to discover the device, and press connect.
+So, you've decided to take the plunge and install the custom firmware on your Xiaomi thermometers and hygrometer.
+The process is as smooth as butter!
+Simply open the Telink Flasher for Mi Thermostat tool, wait for your browser to spot the device, and hit connect.

-You do not have to pair the device with your computer.
-Google Chrome, Microsoft Edge or Opera will take care of everything.
+No need to fuss about pairing the device with your computer.
+Let Google Chrome, Microsoft Edge, or Opera take the wheel!

-Once your Xiaomi thermometer connects, you click on the Do Activation button to start the decryption key process.
+After your Xiaomi thermometer is connected, hit the Do Activation button to kickstart the decryption key process.

-You can now install the custom firmware.
-Alternatively, you can also flash the original firmware if you wish to do.
+And voilà!
+You're now ready to install the custom firmware.
+If you're feeling nostalgic, you can also revert to the original firmware anytime.

-What the custom firmware for Xiaomi Bluetooth thermometers can do
+The perks of custom firmware for Xiaomi Bluetooth Thermometers

 The custom firmware for Xiaomi's Bluetooth thermometers packs a punch.
 You can adjust the temperature and humidity readings by setting an offset.
 If you have a trusted sensor, you can use it to calibrate the Xiaomi device for precise measurements.